Enforcement begins August 2, 2026 — 10 weeks away.

 | audit_id / timestamp | Event identification | Unique ID and ISO 8601 timestamp |

-| system_version | System traceability | Git SHA of the build that processed the request |
+| system_version | System traceability | Build version identifier for the deployment that processed the request |

 | project_id / api_key_id | Deployer identification | Which project and key initiated the call |